Glufosinate: Exposure to humans in foods

-As glufosinate is often used as a pre-harvest desiccant, residues can also be found in foods that humans ingest.
+As glufosinate is often used as a pre-harvest desiccant, it can be found in foods that humans ingest.
 Such foods include potatoes, peas, beans, corn, wheat, and barley.
 In addition, the chemical can be passed to humans through animals who are fed contaminated straw.
 Flour processed from wheat grain that contained traces of glufosinate was found to retain 10-100% of the chemicals' residues.

 The herbicide is also persistent; it has been found to be prevalent in spinach, radishes, wheat and carrots that were planted 120 days after the treatment of the herbicide.
 Its persistent nature can also be observed by its half-life which varies from 3 to 70 days depending on the soil type and organic matter content.
 Residues can remain in frozen food for up to two years and the chemical is not easily destroyed by cooking the food item in boiling water.
 The EPA classifies the chemical as 'persistent' and 'mobile' based on its lack of degradation and ease of transport through soil.